Masterneo11/eta-calculator-ts/README.md

 ```

 **Contributing**
 * Feel free to fork the project, create a branch, and submit a pull request.
-We welcome improvements and new features!
+Improvements and new features are welcomed!